-In 1994, Diana Napper founded The Glimmer of Hope, a nonprofit dedicated to finding a cure for breast cancer,.
+In 1994, Diana Napper founded The Glimmer of Hope, a nonprofit dedicated to finding a cure for breast cancer.
 She began this foundation to honor a promise she made to her friend Carol Jo Weiss Friedman before she lost her battle with breast cancer.
 Initially, Diana had designed a small piece of jewelry, a Swarovksi teardrop pin capped with a pearl to symbolize hope over tears, and had intended to sell those pins to raise money to fund a hospice in Carol Jo’s name.
 However, as Diana met more and more women, especially younger women being diagnosed with breast cancer, Diana realized that she needed to focus on finding a cure for breast cancer.
-Popular Pittsburgh has been so impressed with Diana’s work toward that goal and what The Glimmer of Hope has accomplished, we sat down for a Q&A session with her.
+Popular Pittsburgh sat down for a Q&A session about her work toward that goal and what The Glimmer of Hope has accomplished.

 Q. Are you at all surprised at how the Glimmer of Hope has grown?

 A. I think I always knew in my heart that what Carol’s dream for Glimmer was, would come to realization.
 I feel her presence, especially if we have a big decision to make.